EURAC-EEBgroup/venticoolpy/docs/overview/calculation.md

 Step 1 and Step 2 are repeated for the successive time intervals until the end of the year.
 Even in this case, an initialization period to avoid influence of assumed indoor temperature at the start of the calculation is used.

-## Calculation of time series with heating and cooling needs and ventilative cooling
+### 2.4 Calculation of time series with heating and cooling needs and ventilative cooling
 This case considers the ventilative cooling potential capacity and is compared against the previous case without ventilative cooling.

 For the same reasons indicated previously, even in this case there is no upper limit to the heating or cooling capacity.
 For similar reasons there is also no limit to the required air flow rate to satisfy the cooling needs by ventilative cooling.

-— Step 1: Calculation of the indoor temperature without heating or cooling (same formulae as in [Calculation of time series in free float temperature mode](#calculation-of-time-series-in-free-float-temperature-mode)).
+— Step 1: Calculation of the indoor temperature without heating or cooling (same formulae as in [section 2.2](#22-calculation-of-time-series-in-free-float-temperature-mode)).

-— Step 2: Calculation of heating or cooling load and actual indoor temperature, without ventilative cooling (same formulae as in [Calculation of time series with heating and cooling needs without ventilative cooling](#calculation-of-time-series-with-heating-and-cooling-needs-without-ventilative-cooling)).
+— Step 2: Calculation of heating or cooling load and actual indoor temperature, without ventilative cooling (same formulae as in [section 2.3](#23-calculation-of-time-series-with-heating-and-cooling-needs-without-ventilative-cooling)).

 — Step 3: Calculation of the heating or cooling load and actual indoor temperature, with ventilative cooling.

-Ventilative cooling mode (VC-mode) is determined according to the evaluation criteria described in [Evaluation criteria for ventilative cooling potential](#evaluation-criteria-for-ventilative-cooling-potential)..
+Ventilative cooling mode (VC-mode) is determined according to the evaluation criteria described in [section 3](#3-evaluation-criteria-for-ventilative-cooling-potential).

 If [VC-mode ≠ #2]:
 If there is a cooling load, it is not covered by ventilative cooling but by whatever other provision (active cooling).